Around the table

 The kitchen table is often the heartbeat of a home.
 It’s where conversations happen, meals are shared, and life is lived with friends and family.
 We at Hope Street want to provide an opportunity to make those conversations, meals, and relationships available to you, your friends and families.

 We call this Build a Table, Build a Future

 Here is how it works:

 You invest a total of $840.00 over the course of the year.
 There are different payment plans available for the group.
-We invest that money into our table building company, and our residents build a table.
+We invest that money into furnishing, cleaning, and preparing the space for individuals to move into.

 Receive a call from our staff that the apartment you’ve “adopted” is vacant.

 Help prep the apartment for a new member (paint, clean, check inventory of misc. items, etc.)